h2non/nar/README.md

 ## About

-**nar** is a simple utility for creating self-contained node applications that are ready to ship and deploy
+**nar** is a simple utility for creating self-contained node.js applications that are ready to ship, run and fun

 ## Features

 - Simple command-line interface
 - Provides a easy-to-use programmatic API
 - Tarball with gzip compression/decompression
+- Built-in package extraction
+- Built-in support app execution
-- Package extraction and run
+- Application pre/post run hooks
 - Automatic package discovery
 - Full configurable from package.json
 - Allow to bundle dependencies by type